axieinfinity/ronin-documentation/docs/developers/smart-contract/using-truffle.md

 ---
-description: Deploy smart contracts using the Truffle set of tools.
+description: Deploy smart contracts using Truffle
 ---
 # Deploy using Truffle